Skip to main content

 Placement/Size

 High-raised chenille embroidery looks good on big chenille patches.
 It works better in open areas, the bigger the design is; it comes out more elegant.
+Whereas, small chenille patches fit well for low piles.
+Specifically, when the artwork involves text inside.

 How To Make Chenille Patches